GitHubDragonFly/HTML_CSS_JS_Flask/README.md

 # Licensing
 This is MIT licensed.

+Three.js MIT license is included in the `python/app/static/js` folder together with a link to jQuery MIT license.
+Some examples obtained from the three.js project might have a note included about their own license.

 The beach video and the cube/die image were downloaded as a free media content and are under the [Pixabay License](https://pixabay.com/service/license/).

 # Trademarks